DACA recipients should renew early, lock in protections, say advocates

 Greisa Martinez, United We Dream deputy executive director, said she’ll be getting her application in by next week.
 Her DACA was set to end in June.

-Trump has pulled DACA into his standoff with Democrats over $5.7 billion he's demanded for the wall he promised in his campaign that he would get built on nation's southern border and that would be paid for by Mexico.
-The government is now in a more than month-long shutdown and federal workers have been working without pay.
+Trump has pulled DACA into his standoff with Democrats over the $5.7 billion he has demanded for his promised wall on the southern border.
+The government is now in a more than monthlong shutdown, and many federal workers have been working without pay.

 Trump has told Democrats he’d reopen government and extend DACA benefits three more years in exchange for the funding and other immigration enforcement demands.
 So far, Democrats have rejected the offer and immigration advocates have opposed it.